akrrishna/akrrishna.github.io/CONTENT_MANAGEMENT.md

 - Makes it available on the blog pages
 - Sorts posts by date (newest first)

+**⚠️ Important**: After adding a new blog post, you must manually update `public/sitemap.xml` to include the new post URL for better SEO.

 ### How to Edit a Blog Post

 Simply edit the `.mdx` file directly.
 You can modify: